Key and Message Semantic-Security over State-Dependent Channels: Counterexample to Theorem 1 from

-We first restate \cite[Theorem 1]{Zibaeenejad2015WtSiPublicComm} through the notations of this work.
-This theorem stipulates the following lower bound on the SK capacity $C_\mathsf{SK}$ of the SD-WTC with non-causal encoder CSI\footnote{ \cite[Theorem 1]{Zibaeenejad2015WtSiPublicComm} also incorporates a public communication link into the setup.
-We restate the theorem assuming that the public communication rate is zero.}:
+We first restate~\cite[Theorem 1]{Zibaeenejad2015WtSiPublicComm} through the notations of this work.
+This theorem proposes the following lower bound on the SK capacity $C^{\mathsf{SK}}$ of the SD-WTC with non-causal encoder CSI: \footnote{ \cite[Theorem 1]{Zibaeenejad2015WtSiPublicComm} considers a setting with state observations at the receiver and the eavesdropper, and a public communication link.
+As explained in Remark~\ref{REM:most_general_setting}, such a setup is a special case of the GP-WTC.
+Using the technique described in Remark~\ref{REM:zib_main}, it can be verified that~\cite[Theorem 1]{Zibaeenejad2015WtSiPublicComm} (in its original form) is recoverable from its restatement here. }